ShatrovOA/dtFFT/docs/build.rst

      - ``ON`` / ``OFF``
      - ``ON``
      - Uses the Fortran ``mpi`` module instead of ``mpi_f08`` for MPI integration.
-This make possible to pass ``integer`` to ``comm`` parameter when creating plan, but can produce integer overflow when using CUDA build and big array sizes.
+This make possible to pass ``integer`` to ``comm`` parameter when creating plan instead of ``type(MPI_Comm)``, but can produce integer overflow when using CUDA build and big array sizes.
    * - ``DTFFT_BUILD_C_CXX_API``
      - ``ON`` / ``OFF``
      - ``ON``